Logo Banners

 * 17 N.I.T.E.
 Ride Committee members covering 16 core functions

-* 75 off-duty police officers, including consulting support regarding route selection and protection
+* 85 IMPD off-duty police officers, with consultation regarding route selection and protection